awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

 }
 ```

 Because a version of a secret can have multiple staging labels attached, you need to use the [IAM policy language's set operators](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html) to compare them\.
-In the previous example, `ForAnyValue:StringLike` says that if any one of the staging labels attached to the version being evaluated matches the string `AWSCURRENT`, then the statement matches and the `Effect` is applied\.
+In the previous example, `ForAnyValue:StringLike` says that if any one of the staging labels attached to the version being evaluated matches the string `AWSCURRENT`, then the statement matches, and the `Effect` is applied\.

 ## Granting a Rotation Function Permission to Access a Separate Master Secret<a name="permissions-grant-rotation-role-access-to-master-secret"></a>

-When you create a Lambda rotation function using the provided AWS Serverless Application Repository template, either by using the console or by using AWS CLI commands, there is a default policy attached to function's role that controls what the function can do\.
+When you create a Lambda rotation function using the provided AWS Serverless Application Repository template, either by using the console or by using AWS CLI commands, there's a default policy attached to function's role that controls what the function can do\.
 By default, this policy grants access *only* to secrets that have this Lambda function configured to be the secret's rotation function\.

-If credentials in the secret do not have permission to change their own password on the secured database or service, then you need to use a separate set of credentials with elevated permissions \(a *superuser*\) that can change this secret's credentials during rotation\.
+If the credentials in the secret don't have permission to change their own password on the secured database or service, then you need to use a separate set of credentials with elevated permissions \(a *superuser*\) that can change this secret's credentials during rotation\.
 These superuser credentials are stored in a separate "master" secret\.
 Then, when you rotate your secret, the Lambda rotation function signs in to the database or service with the master credentials to change or update the secret's credentials\.
-If you choose to implement this strategy, then you must add an additional statement to the role policy attached to the function that grants access to this master secret in addition to the main secret\.
+If you choose to implement this strategy, then you must add an additional statement to the role policy attached to the function that grants access to this master secret, in addition to the main secret\.

-If you use the console to configure a rotation with a strategy that uses a master secret then you can select the master secret when you configure rotation for the secret\.
+If you use the console to configure a rotation with a strategy that uses a master secret, then you can select the master secret when you configure rotation for the secret\.

 **Important**
-You must have **GetSecretValue** permission for the master secret to select it in the console\.
+You must have the **GetSecretValue** permission for the master secret to select it in the console\.

-After you complete configuring rotation in the console, you must manually perform the following steps to grant the Lambda function access to the master secret\.
+After you finish configuring rotation in the console, you must manually perform the following steps to grant the Lambda function access to the master secret\.

 **To grant a Lambda rotation function access to a master secret**
 Follow the steps in one of the following tabs: